darcy5/FIR-Filter/README.md

 A Verilog testbench is used to verify the FIR filter:
 1) Reads hexadecimal input data from Input_Data.txt.
-2) Converts each input sample to floating-point and stores recent 8 samples.
+2) Converts each input sample to floating-point and stores the recent 8 samples.
-3) Computes the golden output using floating-point arithmetic.
+3) Compute the golden output using floating-point arithmetic.
 4) Feeds the sample to the DUT (Device Under Test).
 5) Waits for one clock cycle (pipeline latency).
-6) Converts DUT output back to float, compares it with the golden output.
+6) Converts DUT output back to float and compares it with the golden output.
 7) Computes and displays the error.
 8) Logs results to Output_Data.txt.